 Challenges and the Need for Continued Improvement

-Continuous improvement ensures that educational systems evolve to meet diverse learner needs.
+Sustainable improvement ensures that education systems evolve alongside learner needs.

 Conclusion